fehlhabers/teashaped.dev/content/about.md

 ☁️ Designing a system or Cloud architecture

-🤖 Designing and building CI/CD
+🤖 Platform engineering within the CNCF sphere

 💪 Boosting a team or organization